cabforum/servercert/docs/BR.md

    __Required__ if the `subject:organizationName` field, `subject:givenName` field, or `subject:surname` field are present and the `subject:stateOrProvinceName` field is absent.
    __Optional__ if the `subject:stateOrProvinceName` field and the `subject:organizationName` field, `subject:givenName` field, or `subject:surname` field are present.
    __Prohibited__ if the `subject:organizationName` field, `subject:givenName`, and `subject:surname` field are absent.
    __Contents:__ If present, the `subject:localityName` field MUST contain the Subject's locality information as verified under [Section 3.2.2.1](#3221-identity).
-If the `subject:countryName` field specifies the ISO 3166-1 user-assigned code of XX in accordance with [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields) (g), the `localityName` field MAY contain the Subject's locality and/or state or province information as verified under [Section 3.2.2.1](#3221-identity).
+If the `subject:countryName` field specifies the ISO 3166-1 user-assigned code of XX in accordance with [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields) (h), the `localityName` field MAY contain the Subject's locality and/or state or province information as verified under [Section 3.2.2.1](#3221-identity).

 f. __Certificate Field:__ `subject:stateOrProvinceName` (OID: 2.5.4.8)
    __Required/Optional:__
    __Required__ if the `subject:organizationName` field, `subject:givenName` field, or `subject:surname` field are present and `subject:localityName` field is absent.
    __Optional__ if the `subject:localityName` field and the `subject:organizationName` field, the `subject:givenName` field, or the `subject:surname` field are present.
    __Prohibited__ if the `subject:organizationName` field, the `subject:givenName` field, or `subject:surname` field are absent.
    __Contents:__ If present, the `subject:stateOrProvinceName` field MUST contain the Subject's state or province information as verified under [Section 3.2.2.1](#3221-identity).
-If the `subject:countryName` field specifies the ISO 3166-1 user-assigned code of XX in accordance with [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields) (g), the `subject:stateOrProvinceName` field MAY contain the full name of the Subject's country information as verified under [Section 3.2.2.1](#3221-identity).
+If the `subject:countryName` field specifies the ISO 3166-1 user-assigned code of XX in accordance with [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields) (h), the `subject:stateOrProvinceName` field MAY contain the full name of the Subject's country information as verified under [Section 3.2.2.1](#3221-identity).

 g. __Certificate Field:__ `subject:postalCode` (OID: 2.5.4.17)
    __Required/Optional:__